On computing sparse universal solvers for key problems in statistics: Sparse universal least-squares solvers

 To compare the different methods that we proposed to compute sparse universal least-squares solvers, we used the same set of test instances used in \cite{ponte2024goodfastrowsparseahsymmetric}.
 The instances have varied sizes and were constructed using the \texttt{MATLAB} function \texttt{sprand} to randomly generate $m\!\times\! n$ matrices $A$ with rank $r$.
 They are divided into two categories related to $m$ with $n: = 0.5m$, $r := 0.25m$; small instances with $m := 100,\, 200,\dots,\,500$ and large instances with $m := 1000,\, 2000,\dots,\, 5000$.

-In our experiments, we used the solver \texttt{Gurobi} and our implementations of DRS, namely DRS$_{\mbox{ res}}$ and DRS$_{\mbox{ fp}}$, with the two stopping criteria proposed in \S\ref{sec:stop_crit}.
-Notice that the projection $\Pi_{\mathcal{C}}(\cdot)$, and the primal and dual residuals, are specified in \S\ref{sec:proj_p13}.
+In our experiments, we used the solver \texttt{Gurobi} and our implementations of DRS, namely DRS$_{\mbox{ res}}$ and DRS$_{\mbox{ fp}}$\,, with the two stopping criteria proposed in \S\ref{sec:stop_crit}.
+The projection $\Pi_{\mathcal{C}}(\cdot)$, and the primal and dual residuals, are specified in \S\ref{sec:proj_p13}.
+In all the experiments with DRS algorithms, we set the parameter $\lambda := 10^{-2}$.

 All results presented for \texttt{Gurobi} were obtained with the solution of \ref{ppls1}\,; with this formulation, \texttt{Gurobi} could solve the largest set of instances in our time limit, when we performed a preliminary experiment.
 The results for this experiment can be found in the Appendix.
-It is interesting to note that the running time varies significantly for the different linear programming formulations developed for the problem.
+It is interesting that the runtime varies significantly for the different linear-programming formulations developed for the problem.
 Despite the better performance of \ref{ppls1}\,, we note that \texttt{Gurobi} does not scale well compared to our implementations of the DRS algorithms, solving only the four smallest instances within our time limit.